 On Fridays, your son will be given a piece of homework relating to work carried out in the classroom.
 This may be Language, Humanities or Science.
 This work is to be handed in on Mondays.

-These written homeworks should take about thirty minutes, though some may be completed in less time and, occasionally, some may take slightly longer.
+Written homework should take about thirty minutes, though some may be completed in less time and, occasionally, some may take slightly longer.

 Your son is also expected to read at home every day for fifteen minutes and to be heard by an adult at least three times a week.
 His reading book and Reading Record Book should come home every evening so that this reading can be recorded.
 Please can you also reinforce the number bonds and times tables introduced in class at home on a regular basis.